SWAN KEEPING TERMS

 Some “Rouge” Swans have been Feral for a While.. more Wild.

-Some “Rogue” Swans simply flew from their Home Pond to Explore.
+Some “Rogue” Swans simply Flew from their Home Pond to Explore.

-Butted – Pinioned – One Wing has the Distal Section removed to prevent Flight.
+Butted – Pinioned – One Wing has the Distal Section Removed to Prevent Flight.

-Pinion – In the Eastern United States most Swan Breeders will Pinion Female Swans on the Right Wing and the Males Swans on the Left Wing.
+Female Swans on the Right Wing and the Males Swans on the Left Wing.

-A properly Pinioned Swan will not be able to fly.
+A Properly Pinioned Swan will not be able to Fly.

-The best and safest time to Pinion is within
+The Best and Safest Time to Pinion is within

-23-72 hours up to 14 – 20 Days of Hatching.
+23-72 Hours Up to 14 – 20 Days Old.

-Knob – The Black Ball shaped Structure just above the Beak and between the Eyes of Mute Swans.
+Knob – The Black Ball Shaped Structure just above the Beak

-The Female’s Knob is usually a bit smaller.
+The Female’s Knob is usually a Bit Smaller.

-The Female’s Knob will also increase in size during Mating Season.
+The Female’s Knob will also Increase in Size during Mating Season.

-The Knob is not a good way to determine the Gender of Mute Swans.
+The Knob is NOT a Good Way to Determine the Gender of Mute Swans.

-– The Knob will shrink if a Swan is underweight.
+– The Knob will Shrink if a Swan is Underweight.

 – Some Mature Female Mute Swans have fairly Large Knobs.

-– The Knob is mostly filled with fat tissue.
+– The Knob is mostly filled with Fat Tissue.

-– It can freeze during extreme cold.
+– It can Freeze during Extreme Cold.

-– This may result in pink scarring.
+– This may Result in Pink Scarring.

 Beak-Bill – Two Bony Projections —the Upper and Lower Mandibles.

-A Bony modification of the Skull.
+A Bony Modification of the Skull.

-An External Anatomical Structure of Birds which is used for Grooming/Preening, Manipulating Objects, Probing for Food and Eating..
+An External Anatomical Structure of Birds which is used for Grooming/Preening,

 Swans do not have much Bite Pressure.

-Maybe causing a Scratch if you pull away.
+They are able to “Pinch.”
+Maybe causing a Scratch if you Pull Away.

-The Beak-Bill is covered with a thin Keratinized Layer of Epidermis known as the Rhamphotheca.
+The Beak-Bill is Covered with a thin Keratinized Layer of Epidermis

-In most species two holes known as Nares lead to the Respiratory System.
+In most Species Two Holes known as Nares Lead to the Respiratory System.

 Nail The Hard Black Tip on a Swan’s Beak is called the “Nail.”
-It is very hard like Horn.

-Lore – The area on the Head between the Eye and the Base of the Upper Part of the Beak.
+Lore – The Area on the Head between the Eye and the Base

 Nasal Structures